DMacMe/GravityList/README.md

 # GravityList
-This list is to keep track of the blocklists for the Pi-Hole that are actively maintained.
+This list is to keep track of the blocklists for the Pi-Hole that are actively maintained & updated.s

 https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts
 https://raw.githubusercontent.com/PolishFiltersTeam/KADhosts/master/KADhosts.txt